 Find out about film language as this will help you with your film.

 Framing with a tripod

 If you have a tripod it is easier to compose shots.
-Take the same amount of care and attention as if you were composing a photographic still image.
-A tripod 'pins you down to your last decision' meaning you can move on to concentrate on other important elements within your composition such as performance.
+A tripod pins down the framing meaning you can concentrate on other important elements such as performance.

-An important reason for using a tripod is it gives young people the opportunity to study the framing.
-And, since you are all looking at the same framing as them, you can check the shot too without doing it for them!
+Using a tripod gives young people the opportunity to study the framing; and if you are a teacher you can check the shot too, without doing it for them!

-Of course great cinema is all about dynamism - but study how great films are built (and cheap TV too) and you'll see how much can be achieved without ever moving the camera.
+Of course great cinema is about dynamism and movement too - but study how great films are shot (and cheap TV too) and you'll see how much can be achieved without ever moving the camera.